kicksent/aravind-website/_pages/home.md

    overlay_image: "/assets/images/self-sketch-splash.jpg"
    cta_label: "Learn more"
    cta_url: "/about/"
-excerpt: "I am a scientist and computer engineer.
-          I write about music, life and personal stuff."
+excerpt: "A scientist and computer engineer, writing about music, life and personal stuff."
 ---